 - the tv tropes logo.

-- many transcriptions of latin and greek texts use only lower-case letters. this is because the original texts in the classical period had no capital or lower case distinction, and everything used what are now the capital letters. nowadays they seem to be written with Bold Inflation. but since in most modern typefaces it is much easier on the eyes to read all lower-case letters, they are usually inverted to preserve the original feel. such ancient texts in their original forms also contained neither punctuation nor any spaces, but are given both in modern renditions.
+- many transcriptions of latin and greek texts use only lower-case letters. this is because the original texts in the classical period had no capital or lower case distinction, and everything used what are now the capital letters. nowadays they seem to be written with bold inflation. but since in most modern typefaces it is much easier on the eyes to read all lower-case letters, they are usually inverted to preserve the original feel. such ancient texts in their original forms also contained neither punctuation nor any spaces, but are given both in modern renditions.

-- Meanwhile original texts in greek minuscule and roman-era latin cursive (to a lesser extent than greek, as many of the letterforms are too different from their modern counterparts to be recognisable) look like precisely this trope to today's readers.
+- original texts in greek minuscule and roman-era latin cursive (to a lesser extent than greek, as many of the letterforms are too different from their modern counterparts to be recognisable) look like precisely this trope to today's readers.

 - herbert bayer, from the famous german bauhaus school of design, banned the use of uppercase letters in school materials in 1925 ("we only use small characters because it saves time. moreover, why have 2 alphabets when one will do? why write capitals if we cannot speak capitals?"). the most iconic "bauhaus" typeform is based on his "universal" typeface.

 - s3 buckets for amazon web services have all globally unique names that only contain lowercase letters, numbers, and hyphens.